psagarna/psagarna.github.io/index.md

     <!-- BIO (ya no sticky) -->
     <p class="bio-text">
-      Director of Solution Architecture with extensive experience in designing and implementing high-impact technology solutions focused on business process automation and optimization, systems integration, enterprise architectures, cloud technologies, artificial intelligence, and data governance.
+      Director of Architecture with extensive experience in designing and implementing high-impact technology solutions focused on business process automation and optimization, systems integration, enterprise architectures, cloud technologies, artificial intelligence, and data governance.
       <br>
       With a background in Computer Engineering and an MBA, I combine a strong technical foundation with strategic business insight, which has enabled me to add value in complex international projects by aligning technology with corporate objectives.
       <br>